My debt is to the craftsmen who make our furniture. They are Thos. Moser – not me, them. – Tom Moser

 A black and white photograph of Tom Moser working with students at Bates College.

-When Evelyn married in 1977, she and her husband were gifted one of Tom’s original Continuous Arm Chairs as a wedding present.
-Evelyn’s son, Adam, says, “It was simply a sturdy, beautiful piece of furniture that quietly became part of our family’s everyday life.”
+When Evelyn married in 1977, she and her husband received one of Tom’s early interpretations of a classic Shaker-style chair as a wedding gift.
+Evelyn’s son, Adam, recalls, “It was a sturdy, beautiful piece of furniture that quietly became part of our family’s everyday life.”

 It’s a commitment, buying a piece of Moser furniture.
 But we saved for it because it felt like something worth investing in—something that would become part of our family’s story.”

-Adam met his future wife, Rachel, at Bowdoin College in Brunswick, Maine.
-They often visited Freeport, where they’d stop by the Thos.
-Moser showroom to admire the designs, especially the curved armchairs.
-When visiting Rachel’s grandmother in California, Adam was stunned to see a curved-arm chair identical to one his parents owned.
+Adam later met his future wife, Rachel, at Bowdoin College in Brunswick, Maine.
+They often visited Freeport, stopping by the Thos.
+Moser showroom to admire the designs, especially the curved-arm chairs.
+While visiting Rachel’s grandmother in California, Adam was stunned to see a set of four curved-arm chairs.
 “That’s when I realized how special the furniture was—and that people outside New England knew Thomas Moser,” Adam says.
 It was a surreal and fateful connection.

-In the 1970s, Rachel’s grandparents built and designed their dream home in Southern California.
-Her grandmother chose each piece of furniture carefully, blending classic Californian style with mid-century modern touches to create an intimate and timeless home.
-To furnish the modest dining room, Rachel’s grandparents selected four Continuous Arm Chairs for the table.
-Rachel recalls that the Moser chairs were often relegated to the kids’ table during the holidays.
-But it was her grandmother’s Continuous Arm Rocker that Rachel frequently dreamed about.
-“As a child, it was so nice to climb up into that chair, sit on her lap, and just rock back and forth,” she says.
-“I always loved that chair, even before I knew who Thomas Moser was.”
+In the 1970s, Rachel’s grandparents designed and built their dream home in Northern California.
+Her grandmother carefully selected each piece of furniture, blending classic Californian style with mid-century modern touches to create an intimate, timeless space.
+To furnish their daily dining table, Rachel’s grandparents chose four Continuous Arm Chairs.
+Their condition today is a testament to their sturdiness and timelessness, having withstood the wear and tear of seven grandchildren.
+However, it is her grandmother’s Continuous Arm Rocker that Rachel remembers most fondly.
+“As a child, it was so nice to climb into that chair, sit on her lap, and rock back and forth,” she says.
+“The chair is beautiful, but the memory of my grandmother in that chair is particularly meaningful to me.”

-Adam and Rachel’s grandfather enjoying a meal in the heirloom Thos.
+Celebrating the holidays at Rachel’s grandparent’s house with the heirloom Thos.
 Moser Continuous Arm Chairs.

-Adam and Rachel now have their own home in California, and like Rachel’s grandmother, they’re putting a lot of thought into choosing furniture for their space.
+Today, Adam and Rachel have a home of their own in California, and like Rachel’s grandmother, they are putting great thought into choosing furniture for their space.
 “We talked for ages about getting a Thos.
-Moser Wishbone Table, not just because it’s beautiful but because it’s functional—expanding for big gatherings, yet compact for everyday use,” they say.
+Moser Wishbone Table, not just because it’s beautiful but because it’s functional—expanding for big gatherings yet compact for everyday use,” they say.

 “It’s not just about having nice furniture; it’s about carrying forward the love and memories of those who enjoyed it before us.”

-“It’s funny how Thomas Moser furniture has followed both our families in unexpected ways, almost as if it was meant to be,” says Adam.
-“One day, we hope our kids will feel the same about these pieces.
+“We love how Thomas Moser furniture has followed both our families in unexpected ways, almost as if it was meant to be,” Adam says.
+“One day, we hope our kids will feel the same way about these pieces.
 And perhaps, when they sit at that same table for Christmas Eve dinners or everyday meals, they’ll appreciate the stories in every scratch, every worn armrest, and every ding.
 Those imperfections tell the stories of the lives they’ve touched, linking us across generations.”

 Adam and Rachel’s Wishbone Table and Eastward Bench paired with her grandmother’s Thos.
 Moser Continuous Arm Chairs.